MontrealCorpusTools/PolyglotDB/docs/source/import.rst

 .. code-block:: python

-   from polyglotdb.corpus import CorpusContext
+   from polyglotdb import CorpusContext

 :code:`CorpusContext` is the primary way through which corpora can be interacted with.

 Before importing a corpus, you should ensure that a Neo4j server is running.
 Interacting with corpora requires submitting the connection details.
-The easiest way to do this is to store them in a dictionary:
+The easiest way to do this is with a utility function :code:`ensure_local_database_running`:

 .. code-block:: python

-   graph_db_login = {'host':'localhost', 'port': 7474,
-                'user': 'neo4j', 'password': 'whateverpasswordyouused'}
+   from polyglotdb.utils import ensure_local_database_running
+   from polyglotdb import CorpusConfig

+   with ensure_local_database_running('database_name') as connection_params:
+      config = CorpusConfig('corpus_name', **connection_params)

+The above :code:`config` object contains all the configuration for the corpus.

-To load a corpus (in this case a TextGrid):
+To import a file into a corpus (in this case a TextGrid):

 .. code-block:: python